raynald/hack_zurich_qna/README.md

 hack_zürich_qna
 ===============

-*A fun game to collect customer data*
+*A viral questionnaire for market research*

 **We use customer analytics to help customers understand their own purchase habits better, compare themselves with other customers, and help retail companies collect data on customer preferences, all in a fun game**